 At Advocacy Advance, we strive to help local communities and organizations fight to persuade their states and local governments to embrace bicycle and pedestrian projects.
 Even though funding is limited, we can help you show your local governments how to extend those federal funds and make the most of infrastructure projects.
 We find that highlighting the demand, cost-efficiency, and benefits of bicycle and pedestrian projects is the key to success.

 Choosing to bike or walk, rather than drive a car, can have tremendous benefits for individuals, communities, and the environment.
 Studies show that simply giving citizens access to safer infrastructure (i.e., protected bike lanes, raised pedestrian walkways, dedicated signals, and intersections) can increase the number of people who use it.
-Not only does it help cyclists and pedestrians, but according to a study in San Diego, CA, it also helps to ease local car traffic.
-According to a local San Diego bicycle accident attorney, “a big hurdle to increasing bicycle usage is safety concerns.”
+Not only does it help cyclists and pedestrians, but it also helps to ease local car traffic – a big hurdle to increasing bicycle usage is safety concerns.
 As the saying goes, “if you build it, they will come.”
 The more people who choose safe methods of transportation, the greater the overall benefits.

 Cities should also consider increasing accessibility to biking and pedestrian infrastructure because research shows that it’s what millennials want.
 Millennials, or those individuals between the ages of 18 and 34, will soon have greater spending power than any other generation.
 Young people will soon be looking to move out on their own, which can mean searching for an apartment to rent or home to buy.